-Muncaster Castle is magnificent historic house, with breathtaking views over the Ravenglass estuary.
+Muncaster Castle is a magnificent historic house with breathtaking views over the Ravenglass estuary.
 There are many things to see and do at Muncaster Castle, including exploring the castle’s public rooms and seeing some of the original medieval features.
-If you enjoy a spot of ghost hunting, you may be interested to know that Muncaster Castle is one of Britain’s most haunted castles!
-Visitors can take part in a scientific ghost vigil, these are held once or twice per year and you can learn more about the castle’s spooky residents, accompanied by paranormal specialists.
-Contact Muncaster Castle directly for details of when their haunting experiences are available!

 Tintagel Castle is situated on the north coast of Cornwall at Tintagel Island.
 The site where the castle stands has an ancient history, having thought to have been inhabited during the late Roman period.

 Visitors can discover the legend of King Arthur at Tintagel Castle and explore the dramatic ruins of the castle itself, including what would have been the Great Hall.
 Only fragments of the castle now exist due to it falling into disrepair over time; however, the parts you’ll see are original and date back to the 13th century.

 Nearest campsite: Bude Club Site (20 minutes drive)